Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 sudo apt install net-tools gcc make
 ```

-Finally, we have to shutdown the node with the following command:
+Finally, we have to shutdown the node:

 ```bash
 sudo shutdown -h now
 ```

 === Configure VirtualBox Internal Network

-Create a Host-Only network named "CloudBasicNet" with:
+Create a Host-Only network named "CloudBasicNet" with the following configuration:

 ```bash
 Mask: 255.255.255.0